Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Theoretical Analysis

 \end{proposition}

-In Fig.~\ref{fig-numres1}(a), we can see that Stein Bridging achieves a good convergence to the right optimum.
-Compared with (\ref{eqn-bili}), the objective (\ref{eqn-joint-s}) adds a new bilinear term $\phi\cdot\theta$, which acts like a connection between the two generator and estimator, and two other quadratic terms, which help to push the values to decrease through training.
-The added terms and the original terms in (\ref{eqn-joint-s}) cooperate to guarantee convergence to a unique optimum.
+As shown in Fig.~\ref{fig-numres1}(b), Stein Bridging achieves a good convergence to the right optimum.
+Compared with (\ref{eqn-bili}), the objective (\ref{eqn-joint-s}) adds a new bilinear term $\phi\cdot\theta$, which acts like a connection between the generator and estimator, and two other quadratic terms, which help to penalize the increasing of values through training.
+The added terms and original terms in (\ref{eqn-joint-s}) cooperate to guarantee convergence to a unique optimum.
 (More discussions in Appendix~\ref{appx-1dim}).
+Moreover, Fig.~\ref{fig-numres1}(c) presents the training dynamics w.r.t. different $\lambda_1$'s and $\lambda_2$'s.
+As we can see, the convergence can be achieved with different trading-off parameters which in essence have impact on the convergence speed.